mhairolfahmi/Worknest_ecommerce_Analaysis/README.md

 ## Recomendation

 * Focusing on high-performing products.
-  * Highlight top sub-category and top products especially Canon imageCLASS 2200 Advanced Copier on our homepage websites and sales platform.
+  * Highlight top sub-category and top products on our homepage websites and sales platform.
+  * Focusing in the marketing of Canon imageCLASS 2200 Advanced Copier to get wider exposure especially in APAC and EU markets.
   * Under the office supplies category, bundle low contributors products (envelopes, fasteners and labels) with top contributors(appliances, storage) to improve our average order value

 * Optimize regional sales funnels